What is Firewall?

 What is firewall?

-A firewall is a network security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules, forming a barrier between trusted internal networks and untrusted external networks.
+A firewall is a network security system that watches incoming and outgoing traffic and decides what's allowed based on rules you set.
+It's the barrier between your trusted internal network and the untrusted internet on the other side.

 Why is firewall important for PCI DSS?